Make the assistant feel native to your website

 How teams use it after launch.

-Launch on one bounded workflow
+Start with one bounded workflow

-Keep the edge cases visible
+Keep edge cases visible

 Connect the surrounding systems

-Expand only after proof
+Expand after the first proof

 Control points